Pruthvichinna/kaiburr-java-task-api/README.md

 Secure: Includes basic validation to prevent potentially malicious commands.

+🏛️ Architecture Overview
+This project follows a standard three-tier architecture to ensure a robust and scalable application:

+Java Spring Boot (The Application Layer): This is the core of the application.
+It acts as the "brain," handling all incoming HTTP requests, processing the business logic for each endpoint, and coordinating with the database.

+MongoDB (The Data Layer): This is the application's permanent "memory."
+When a new task is created, the Java application sends it to the MongoDB database for persistent storage.
+Without the database, all data would be lost when the application stops.

+Docker (The Environment Layer): Docker is used to run the MongoDB database inside an isolated container.
+This is a modern development practice that allows us to run essential services like databases quickly and cleanly, without installing them directly on the machine.
+It ensures the development environment is consistent and easy to manage.

 🛠️ Prerequisites
 To run this application, you will need the following installed on your machine: